vladikcomper/MegaPCM/docs/API.md

 ```

-## `MegaPCM_SetPan`
+### `MegaPCM_SetPan`

-Sets panning for normal (non-SFX) samples.
+Sets the default panning for normal (non-SFX) samples.
 SFX samples use a separate pan setting.

-Note that Mega PCM 2 updates panning *only when* a sample starts playing.
+Note that Mega PCM 2 will update panning *only when* a new sample starts playing.

 **Usage:**